Volkswagen moves to appease angry customers, workers

 Volkswagen is offering a $1,000 credit, of which half is to be spent at VW and Audi dealerships, to U.S. owners of certain diesel models that do not comply with government emissions standards, VW's U.S. subsidiary said.

-The automaker said eligible U.S. owners of nearly 500,000 VW and Audi models equipped with 2.0 liter TDI diesel engines can apply to receive a $500 prepaid Visa card and a $500 dealership card, and three years of free roadside assistance services.
+The automaker said eligible U.S. owners of nearly 500,000 VW and Audi models equipped with 2.0 litre TDI diesel engines can apply to receive a $500 prepaid Visa card and a $500 dealership card, as well as three years of free roadside assistance services.

 The move was latest attempt to pacify owners who have been frustrated by how the German automaker plans to fix affected models.
 The company has warned it could rack up multi-billion-euro costs to remedy the issue and repair the damage to its reputation.